mit-pdos/fscq/pldi-supplement/README.md

 Figure 12 was produced by manually inspecting specifications across FSCQ.
-The numbers include namespaces that are introduced within definitions and thus do not appear in the code for the specification; for example, the Log.rep predicate internally relates the cache logical disk to the physical disk.
+The numbers include namespaces that are introduced within definitions and thus do not appear in the text of the specification; for example, the Log.rep predicate internally relates the cache logical disk to the physical disk.

 Similarly, Figure 14 was produced by inspecting crash invariants across FSCQ.
-Log.in_txn, the most frequent crash invariant, is written as Log.intact in the code (and renamed for the paper to better indicate what it states).
+Log.in_txn, the most frequent crash invariant, corresponds to `Log.intact` in the code (and renamed for the paper to better indicate what it states).

 ### Section 5.3: Extensibility

-The hashing extension described here is present in this version of FSCQ, both in CHL and in actual use in the FSCQ logging protocol.
+The hashing extension described in this section is present in this version of FSCQ, in CHL and used in the FSCQ logging protocol.

 Mutable memory is present in a different version of CHL we are currently working on and has not been fully integrated into this version.